atikinf/DS1Tracker/README.md

 # DS1Tracker
-Simply UI to publically track the position of DS1
+Site to publically track the position of DS1